adeaver/grammargrove/README.md

 ## Deploying

-We run on Digitalocean.
+We run on DigitalOcean.
 If we need to create a new Droplet, add the tag `grammargrove-web` to it so that the firewall rules apply to it.

 On the Droplet, [install the official Docker Engine](https://docs.docker.com/engine/install/ubuntu/)